 Actually, I do know why.
 It is the elephant in the room.
 Every time a chef or cooking personality extols the idea of gently cooking fish in a flavorful fat or oil, if you listen clearly you can hear most of the audience whisper: What on earth am I going to do with all that excess butter?

-It is a fair question, and is the answer why butter poaching is a lot less popular than frying — although, if you think about it, you are often using as much oil or butter in either case.
+It is a fair question, and is the answer why butter poached fish is a lot less popular than fried fish — although, if you think about it, you are often using as much oil or butter in either case.

 The answer is the same as it is with fryer oil: Save it and use it again.
 In both butter poaching and frying, you simply run the melted butter or oil through a paper towel to strain out any bits and into a container.
 You can leave the oil on the counter, but keep the butter in the fridge.